St Mary Bishophill Junior, York: History

 The pulpit and reredos were added by Temple Lushington Moore in 1889.

 The tower was restored in 1980.

 Parish status

 The church is in a joint parish with All Saints' Church, North Street, York.

 Organ

 The church contained an organ before 1860.
-During the 1860 restoration, this was turned into a Swell, and a new Great manual of 7 stops was added.
+During the 1860 restoration, this was turned into a Swell, and a new Great manual of seven stops was added.

 In 1921, F. D. Ward of Middlesbrough undertook some repairs and renovation.
 After 1930, the 1870 organ by Forster and Andrews from the Church of St Mary Bishophill Senior was installed here.

-The current pipe organ dates from 1864 and was originally made by William Denman for the Spiritualist Church on Spen Lane, York.
-Later it moved to Freemasons’ Hall and in 1986 Principal Pipe Organs installed it here.
+The current pipe organ dates from 1864 and was originally made by William Denman for the Spiritualist Church on Spen Lane in York.
+Later it moved to Freemasons' Hall and in 1986 Principal Pipe Organs installed it here.
 A specification of the organ can be found on the National Pipe Organ Register.